tiny-engines-code/tiny-engines-docs/developer-onboarding/event-activity/001-event-activity-intro.md

-## Work in progress

-{% hint style="info" %}
-Code for this section is at: [Github](https://github.com/tiny-engines-code/webhook-service-walkthrough)
-{% endhint %}

-###Basic Flow

 When we submit a request to SendGrid we get an immediate response that the request was received.
-We can configure sendgrid with our webhook service so that we can get later information about how the recipient interacted with the email.
+We can also get asynchronous `event activity` messages from Sendgrid about the delivery progress and how the recipient interacted with the email.

+In order to get these we need to set up a REST 'endpoint' that listens for the messages, and we need to tell Sendgrid to send the messages to our endpoint.

+#### The basic flow
 * [x] SendGrid completes processing of the request
 * [x] The email makes it to the recipient (or not)
 * [x] The recipient opens the email (or not)